GiacomoPope/LenstraECM/README.md

 # Lenstra ECM

 Implmentation of Lenstra's ECM factorisation algorithm following Pomerance's "Prime Numbers: A Computational Perspective", Algorithm 7.4.4 (Inversionless ECM).

+Keen to improve this, so if you see something I should be doing differently throw some references my way.

+The library relies on `gmpy2` to make modular arithmetic "fast", and a `primesieve` package for finding primes.
+The latter could probably be reasonably switched out with a pure python, or numpy prime sieve, but this is fast and I had it pip installed already from my work on Class Groups.

 ## ECM Factoring